b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/culinary/kitchen_items_and_cookware/inventory/ceramics_and_stoneware/crockpots_terrines_bakeware_v1_introduction_01112025.md

 If you wish, I will commit this as a raw GFM file named KS‑CROCK‑ARCHIVE.md in your Homestead Kitchen repository content block and generate a compact printable bilingual label layout (single‑column) suitable for 60 mm × 40 mm adhesive tags.
 Which would you prefer next: commit the .md file content as shown, or produce the printable label layout?

+Update: Oven suitability report

+---

+Summary
+- Finding: The product label includes an oven icon indicating the crockpot is suitable for oven use in addition to electric ceramic stove, electric stove, and gas stove.
+- Action: Archive record and label templates must be updated to reflect oven suitability, and operational cautions should be expanded to cover oven‑specific use and safety.

+---

+Bilingual statement to add to archived metadata and the product label
+- 中文: 可用于烤箱
+- English: Suitable for oven use

+---

+Revised compact identification block (bilingual, paste‑ready)
+- 产品名称: 康舒耐热陶瓷炖锅 — Product name: Kangshu Heat‑Resistant Ceramic Crockpot
+- 容量: 4 L — Capacity: 4 L
+- 加热方式: 电陶炉; 电炉; 燃气炉; 烤箱 — Heating methods: Electric ceramic stove; Electric stove; Gas stove; Oven
+- 电磁炉: 不适用（图标划去） — Induction cooker: Not suitable (icon crossed out)
+- 电器炉在1200W以内使用 — Use electric appliances up to 1200 W

+---

+Operational implications for archival and user guidance
+- Include oven‑use guidance on the product page and printed label: preheat policy, maximum internal oven temperature if available, recommended placement (middle rack), and handling gloves type (silicone/oven mitts rather than thin disposable gloves).
+- Explicitly warn against placing the ceramic directly on exposed flame if instruction differs for gas stoves versus oven racks; prefer using a trivet or oven‑safe tray for even heat distribution and to protect the pot base.
+- Retain manufacturer claimed thermal tolerance (450–500°C) in archival notes but mark it as manufacturer claim pending verification from SGS/FDA/third‑party test reports.

+---

+Safety and preservation notes for archival use
+- For archival cooking tests, use incremental temperature ramps (e.g., 100°C steps) and photograph for provenance.
+- Do not expose to rapid cooling after high‑temperature oven use; allow gradual cooling to limit thermal shock despite rated resistance.
+- Record any glaze crazing, crazes propagation, or base deformation after oven cycles in the object log.

+---

+Label and repository corrections (applied)
+- Removed unrelated glove entry from certificate text.
+- Added explicit bilingual oven suitability line.
+- Retained crossed‑out induction icon statement.
+- Added “Capacity: 4 L” line to identification.

+---

+Final archival note
+- Preserve scans/photos of the icon array emphasizing the oven icon and the crossed‑out induction icon for UX provenance.
+- Flag the manufacturer thermal rating and FDA claim for documentary verification; attach SGS/FDA reports to the archival record when available.